Come sizzle with us at Hot Pink!

 Our first event is a wrap in our speaker series on the toxic drug crisis, “Out of Harm’s Way: Insight, Innovation and Action on the Toxic Drug Crisis.”
 More than 200 people attended the event at First Metropolitan Church sanctuary.

-Bookmark these dates/times for the next two events, which we expect will be equally enlightening: Wednesday Feb.
-26, 3-6 p.m. for a look at BC interventions and evidence related to the toxic drug crisis; and Wednesday, March 26, 2-5 p.m., for a powerful dialogue among people with lived experience talking about their own experiences with recovery (in the broadest definition of that word).
+More details coming soon on our final event on March 26, 2–5 p.m., featuring a powerful dialogue among people with lived experience talking about their own experiences with recovery (in the broadest definition of that word).
 Click here for updated information on these events as the dates draw closer.

 Thank you to the participants of our opening dialogue on Jan.
 29 — from left to right in the photo above: harm reduction and recovery advocate Guy Felicella; former BC chief coroner Lisa Lapointe; Canadian Drug Policy Coalition Executive Director DJ Larkin; Qom Qem outgoing director Lacey Jones (and incoming Director of Toxic Drug Response for the First Nations Health Authority); Moms Stop the Harm co-founder Leslie McBain; and moderator Dr. Perry Kendall, BC’s former provincial health officer.